jawah/urllib3.future/README.md

 - **Can you guarantee us that everything will go smooth?**

 Guarantee is a strong word with a lot of (legal) implication.
 We cannot offer a "guarantee".
-But, we answer and solve issues in a timely manner as you may have seen in our tracker.
+Yet, we answer and solve issues in a timely manner as you may have seen in our tracker.

 We take a lot of precaution with this fork, and we welcome any contribution at the sole condition that you don't break the compatibility between the projects.
 Namely, urllib3 and urllib3-future.